Sacchan-VRC/SaccFlightAndVehicles/README.txt

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Major Changes in 1.2
 •New Lift model, not floaty any more
-•Customizable lift based on Angle of Attack, allowing stalls •Square input on control stick
-•'Exponant' option on control stick for more precise control •Invert control inputs if plane is moving backwards
+•Customizable lift based on angle of attack, allowing stalls •Square input on control stick, so that controller users don't have disadvantage against keyboard users •'Exponant' option on control stick for more precise control •Invert control inputs if plane is moving backwards •Seperate thrust vectoring axis'
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Major Changes in 1.17
 •Added fully animated HUD